vjekob/fwi/README.md

 # Discovery factory

 Discovery works nicely with interfaces because interfaces can be assigned to discovery parameters.
 This allows replacing the initial `StrMenu` with hardcoded account types with discovery process for account types.

-# Adding a new account type with new precondition options

-Let's see how easy it is to add a completely new account type with completely new precondition checking behavior.